jdevfullstack-tutorials/github-for-non-code-writers/README.md

 a novel: they are pure text in their natural form.

-Now, you'll say that other documents should not be plaintext but rather a rich-text document, but
+Now, you'll say that other documents should not be plain text but rather a rich-text document, but
 I'm sure that you know that as a writer, it's highly encouraged to write in plain text so that it can be rendered to different